salidamaharjan/personalProfileHTML/Topic1/personalProfile/README.md

 ## Description

-This website is created using HTML (Hypertext markup Language), internal CSS(Cascading Style sheet) and JavaScript language.
+This website is created using HTML (Hypertext markup Language), internal CSS(Cascading Style sheet), JavaScript language, Bootstrap CSS framework and jQuery.
 The landing page of the website is About Me section where you can find my introduction, education background, skills, experiences and goal as follows:

 ![Image of the landing page od the website](assets/images/AboutMePage.png)